Preparing Your Garden for a Successful Fall and Winter

 3. Add Compost and Mulch

 Enrich the soil around your plants by adding a layer of compost, which helps replenish nutrients after a long growing season.
-Once the compost is in place, add mulch around the base of your trees and berry plants to insulate the roots, retain moisture, and suppress weeds.
+Once the compost is in place, add mulch around the base of trees and berry plants to insulate the roots, retain moisture, and suppress weeds.
 This combination will keep your plants healthy and protected throughout the winter.

 4. Water Deeply